-Alongside, the new camera also features a Time Warp 2.0, the GoPro’s Time lapse mode.
-The Time Warp allows user to switch between real time and time lapse mode with just one tap on the screen.
+Alongside this, the new camera also features a Time Warp 2.0, the GoPro’s Time-lapse mode.
+The Time Warp allows a user to switch between real-time and time-lapse mode with just one tap on the screen.
 It’s like a transition in a video where you can switch from “zoom” mode to normal mode.

 Modular Accessories (Mods)